aljoxo/Arisen/README.md

 ## Contact

 Please check the [issues](https://github.com/aljoxo/Apotheosis/issues) tab on github first if you have any issues.
 PLEASE DO NOT DM ME ON DISCORD.
-If you have an issue with the list, please join the [Uncreative Hacks](https://discord.gg/4WwqfK5yHg) discord for support.
+If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/4WwqfK5yHg) discord server for support.

 ## Credits and Thanks

 - _YOU_ for reading this.
 - Ylikollikas for doing the lion's share of the animation work on this project.
 Without his assistance and feedback, this list would be nowhere near as advanced as it currently is animations and combat wise.
 - Curly for allowing me to use his graphical baseline as the core of my list (check out Ascensio whenever it releases).
-- Bingus for helping me with ENB, testing, and tweaking some assets
+- Bingus for helping me with ENB, testing, and tweaking some assets (also many mod page screenshots and the logo/banner and MO2 splash)
 - iAmMe for helping me with the CK, documentation, and general WJ related things.
 As well as fixing some of my Facegen (check out [Tahrovin](https://github.com/iAmMe27/Tahrovin) if you have a VR headset).
 - [Jolly Co-Operators](https://discord.gg/jolly-coop) for getting me more comfortable with modding
 - JustThatKing and jdsmith2816 for their help with graphics and some miscellaneous